ChainAgnostic/namespaces/ccd/caip2.md

 ### Resolution Mechanics

 A hash of the genesis block can be obtained using the gRPC interface of a Concordium node (see [Concordium gRPC][]).
+The [GetConsensusInfo][] command provides data for constructing a network identifier.

-The request using a CLI tool `concordium-client` looks as follows:
+The request using a CLI tool [concordium-client][] looks as follows:

 ```
 concordium-client raw GetConsensusInfo